cloudfoundry-community/tomee-buildpack/docs/container-tomee.md

 | `tomee.context_path` | The context path to expose the application at.
 | `tomee.repository_root` | The URL of the TomEE repository index ([details][repositories]).
 | `tomee.version` | The version of TomEE to use.
 Candidate versions can be found in [this listing](http://download.pivotal.io.s3.amazonaws.com/tomee/index.yml).
+| `tomee.external_configuration_enabled` | Set to `true` to be able to supply an external TomEE configuration.
+Default is `false`.
+| `external_configuration.version` | The version of the External TomEE Configuration to use.
+Candidate versions can be found in the the repository that you have created to house the External TomEE Configuration.
+Note: It is required the external configuration to allow symlinks.
+| `external_configuration.repository_root` | The URL of the External TomEE Configuration repository index ([details][repositories]).

 ### Common configurations
 The version of TomEE can be configured by setting an environment variable.